 The Group's reported net loss after tax of \$4.9 million was impacted by additional provisions for Canterbury claims costs.
-TOWER determined it was prudent to increase provisions by \$31.4 million which has an after tax impact of \$22.6 million.

-TOWER Group underlying net profit (excluding the impact of discount rate and abnormal items) was \$17.5 million in HY2015, an increase of 27.2% on the previous corresponding period.
+TOWER determined it was prudent to increase provisions by \$31.4 million, which has an after tax impact of \$22.6 million.
+TOWER Group underlying net profit (excluding impacts of Canterbury provision increases and discontinued business items) was \$17.5 million in HY2015.
 With TOWER's financial statements now reflecting its new corporate structure as a pure general insurer, underlying profit in the General Insurance business approximates the TOWER Group underlying profit.
 General Insurance underlying profit of \$17.9 million represents an increase of 36.4% on the previous corresponding period.